FedyaNyet/chat_tasker/README.md

 ===========

 This project is a proof of concept implementation of a chat client done using Firebase and AngularJS.
-Becuase this is a purely client side project, it's possible to host right of out your google drive as demonstrated on http://goo.gl/Dm1BCX.
+Because this is a purely client side project, it's possible to host right of out your google drive as demonstrated on http://goo.gl/Dm1BCX.

 Notes from the developer: